devkumar27/devkumar27/README.md

 * ✉️  You can contact me at [dev270502@gmail.com](mailto:dev270502@gmail.com)
 * 🧠  I'm learning MERN Stack Development.
 * 🤝  I'm open to collaborating on Interesting MERN Stack projects.
-* ⚡  I like Playing Cricket and Reading About Psychology.
+* ⚡  I like Playing Cricket and Reading.